pimvdb/proxy-function-stack/readme.markdown

 proxy-function-stack
 ===

-**proxy-function-stack** is a library using ES Harmony proxies.
+**proxy-function-stack** (`pst`) is a library using ES Harmony proxies.
 It enables you to write functions such as mapping ones easier - no more verbose stuff like:

     arr.map(function(item) {
       return item.foo().bar();